Indexing dedicated SQL pool tables in Azure Synapse Analytics

 Cluster columnstore tables begin to achieve optimal compression once there is more than 60 million rows.
 For small lookup tables, less than 60 million rows, consider using HEAP or clustered index for faster query performance.

 To create a heap table, simply specify HEAP in the WITH clause:

 CREATE TABLE myTable ( id int NOT NULL, lastName varchar(20), zipCode varchar(6) ) WITH ( HEAP );

 Clustered and nonclustered indexes

 Clustered indexes may outperform clustered columnstore tables when a single row needs to be quickly retrieved.
-For queries where a single or very few row lookup is required to perform with extreme speed, consider a cluster index or nonclustered secondary index.
+For queries where a single or very few row lookup is required to perform with extreme speed, consider a clustered index or nonclustered secondary index.
 The disadvantage to using a clustered index is that only queries that benefit are the ones that use a highly selective filter on the clustered index column.
-To improve filter on other columns a nonclustered index can be added to other columns.
-However, each index which is added to a table adds both space and processing time to loads.
+To improve filter on other columns, a nonclustered index can be added to other columns.
+However, each index that is added to a table adds both space and processing time to loads.